jhha85/enhancements/keps/sig-node/20190806-memory-manager.md

 ```
 ### Feature Gate and Kubelet Flags

->A new feature gate will be added to enable the Memory Manager feature.
+A new feature gate will be added to enable the Memory Manager feature.
 This feature gate will be enabled in Kubelet, and will be disabled by default in the Alpha release.

->
->- Proposed Feature Gate:
+- Proposed Feature Gate:
   `--feature-gate=MemoryManager=true`

->
->This will be also followed by a Kubelet Flag for the Memory Manager configuration, which is described above.
+This will be also followed by a Kubelet Flag for the Memory Manager configuration, which is described above.
 It will have following validation condition:(`TBD`).
->- Proposed Configuration Flag:
+- Proposed Configuration Flag:
   `TBD`

 # Graduation Criteria